triton-inference-server/backend/README.md

 The decoupled API is powerful and supports various special cases:

-* If the backend should not send any response for the request, TRITONBACKEND_ResponseFactorySendFlags can be used to send TRITONSERVER_RESPONSE_COMPLETE_FINAL using the `ResponseFactory`.
+* If the backend should not send any more responses for the request, TRITONBACKEND_ResponseFactorySendFlags can be used to send TRITONSERVER_RESPONSE_COMPLETE_FINAL using the `ResponseFactory`.